eraofchaos/eraofchaos.github.io/units/Basilisk.md

 ---
 title: "Basilisk"
 permalink: /units/Basilisk/
-excerpt: "Predators living underwater.
+excerpt: "Units Predators living underwater.
 They're unfeeling and patient, and are used to waiting for their prey to wander into their trap in the dark."
 unitID: 804
 last_modified_at: 2020-12-01
 lang: en